Siftah/get_iplayer/install/ubuntu.md

 Although the Debian get-iplayer package is incorporated in Ubuntu repositories, Ubuntu users are recommended to use the get_iplayer PPA version.
 If you must use the Ubuntu package, refer to the [Debian instructions](debian).
 The only change for Ubuntu is that you should additionally install the `libnet-smtp-tls-butmaintained-perl` package.

 Ubuntu LTS (Long Term Support) releases such as 12.04 (Precise Pangolin) will very likely have obsolete get-iplayer packages in their repositories.
 Please use the PPA version instead.
-Ubuntu editions that have [reached end-of-life](https://wiki.ubuntu.com/Releases) should use the [][manual installation procedure|manual]].
+Ubuntu editions that have [reached end-of-life](https://wiki.ubuntu.com/Releases) should use the [manual installation procedure](manual).

 ### get_iplayer PPA